depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

 <br />

 # 2 Generative Models
   **Motivation**: This week we’ll take a look at generative models.
-We will aim to understand how they are similar and how they differ from discriminative models.
+We will aim to understand how they are similar and how they differ from the discriminative models covered last week.
 In particular, we want to understand the challenges that come with training generative models.

   **Topics**: